 - To have or refuse visitors and to speak by phone or write letters to anyone unless your service plan limits this.

-- To talk in private with any court appointed representative or J. Mark Seymour, Regional Human Rights Advocate.
+- To talk in private with any court appointed representative or Tim Simmons, Regional Human Rights Advocate.

 - To practice your religion and participate in religious services subject to their availability, provided that such services are not dangerous to self or others and do not infringe on the freedom of others.